ArabsInBlockchain/AB-community-meetups/README.md

 # Arabs in Blockchain community meetups

 ## Date & Time :
-Regular date and time , monthly based
+Regular date and time , monthly based ( first Friday of each month @ 11 PM Dubai time  - 10 PM Cairo time)
 ## Host:
 One or group of Arab experts willing to ( organize, manage, explain topics )
 ## Formate :